Using Texturizing Spray on My Wet Hair Gave Me Perfect Beach Waves

 But this isn’t about my love for Powder Play—not this time, anyway.
 This is about the new trick I taught myself one awful morning while in a zombie-like stupor after spending the night tending to my one-year-old nephew who thought crying every half hour on the half hour was a joint idea of a good time.
 (Side note: Every single new-ish parent deserves an award just for showing up to work.)

-In any case, I got myself up and showered, and in my haste/Twilight Zone-like daze, I sprayed my texturizing spray—you know, the step that usually comes after your hair’s dry—on my wet hair.
-I immediately sulked: My morning was already shot, but could stringy, piece-y hair really make it that much worse?
-But when I was done blow-drying my hair, it was already perfectly beachy, no additional product cocktailing needed.
+In any case, I got myself up and showered, and in my haste/Twilight Zone-like daze, I sprayed my texturizing spray—you know, the step that usually comes after your hair’s dry—on my damp hair.
+I immediately sulked: My morning was already shot, so could stringy, piece-y hair really make it that much worse?
+But when I was done blow-drying my hair, it was already perfectly beachy in that I-just-got-out-of-the-ocean-and-it-totally-dried-like-this way, no additional product cocktailing needed.

 Honestly, I chalked it up to some higher power—it must have known that a bad hair day would just sink me into a depression at that point—so it blessed me with gorgeous, tousled, easy beach waves.
 So I tested it again the next morning when I was better-rested, and yep, it was true.
 A little spritz of texturizing spray—I vacillate between Oribe Dry Texturizing Spray and IGK Beach Club Texture Spray—on towel-dried hair lends itself to a texturized-but-not-crunchy vibe that can be hard to get if it’s your last step.
-Three weeks later, it still works like a charm.
+Three weeks later, it still works like a charm, and I’ve tested it with a few shampoo/conditioner combos since: It seems my hair takes to it best when I use Sachajuan Ocean Mist Shampoo with Grown Alchemist Volumizing Conditioner or Kristen Ess’s Signature Conditioner.

-And if you’re really committed to the beachy look, skip the round brush and rough-dry it with just your fingers.
+And if you’re really committed to the beachy look—hey, it is summer—skip the round brush and rough-dry it with just your fingers.
 Finish with a little cream or oil on the ends for some dimension (I like Sachajuan Finish Cream or Ouai Hair Oil).
 Good hair days ahead, people.